JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7930 days**.

-And here is a just a random fact -  **A ripe cranberry will bounce.
-Another name for a cranberry is bounceberry**.
+And here is a just a random fact -  **Pretzels were originally invented for Christian Lent.
+The twists of the pretzels are to resemble arms crossed in prayer**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)